AlphaSoundZ/apollo/README.md

 Open in your browser to check if the API is running:
 [http://localhost:8080/api/v5](http://localhost:8080/api/v5)

-The response should look sth like:
+The response should look something like:
 ```json
 {
   "status":"API_RUNNING",